anoma/nspec/docs/tutorial/engines/base.juvix.md

 with fields like `votes` and `voters`, or simply the unit type if no local state is needed.

+!!! warning

     In `EngineType`, `List` is used for guarded actions to maintain their order.
 The sequence is crucial because if multiple guards are satisfied, actions are executed in the listed order.

 ## Engine instances